 This blog—the first in the series—will provide a deep dive into the collaboration requirements.

 The clinical supplies managed by a supply chain during the course of a clinical trial include lab kits, investigational product (IP), medical devices, ancillary and other clinical supplies, and biological samples.
-This means there are a number of collaborators involved in making the supply chain work, such as sponsors, contract research organizations (CROs), research sites, labs, distributors, and couriers.
+This means there are a number of collaborators involved in making the supply chain work, such as sponsors, contract research organizations (CROs), research sites, labs, suppliers, and couriers.
 This requires a lot of coordination and communication, which is very difficult with the current chaotic and manual processes that involve spreadsheets, notes handwritten on paper, phone calls, and emails.
 An eClincial Supply Chain Management (eCSCM) platform must be able to replace these manual processes and have capabilities that streamline the coordination of collaborators and the communication between them.

 When a system successfully meets the collaboration requirements for an eClinical Supply Chain Management platform, collaborators in a clinical trial can effectively see, track, manage, and communicate what they need for the necessary activities.
-This should be achieved through a collaborative workspace that is configurable to streamline communications and keep the various clinical collaborators—sponsors, CROs, research sites, labs, distributors, and couriers—coordinated regarding protocol-supporting best practices for inventory and sample management.
+This should be achieved through a collaborative workspace that is configurable to streamline communications and keep the various clinical collaborators—sponsors, CROs, research sites, labs, suppliers, and couriers—coordinated regarding protocol-supporting best practices for inventory and sample management.
 Through this collaborative workspace, not only can clinical trial management be more effective, but it can also encourage protocol adherence, improve resource planning, reduce supply waste and costs, and a variety of other benefits as you will see throughout the blog and discussed in detail in our last blog, Four Reasons to Optimize your Clinical Supply Chain Management.

 With manual clinical supply chain management, there is often no consistent ordering or inventory management process.
 As a result, research sites might have too many lab kits, might have supply closets overflowing with unused or expired lab kits, or find themselves without and have to scramble to acquire the required lab kits for immediate use or improvise with components that risk a protocol deviation.